Major Local Announcements

 Schedule Changes + Closures

-○ Major League Baseball and Minor League Baseball have officially announced the cancellation of the 2020 Minor League Baseball season, which means the Columbia Fireflies season has been canceled.
+○ Major League Baseball and Minor League Baseball have officially announced the cancellation of the 2020 Minor League Baseball season, which means the Columbia Fireflies season has been cancelled.

 ○ Dominion Energy postponed opening public recreation facilities including the beach + recreation area on the Lexington side of the Lake Murray dam.
 The boat launch on the Irmo side of the dam will remain open.
 (WIS)